crossdistro/network-testing/README.md

 Then install packages required for your desired test and run the test.
-You can ask the test driver for the names of the packages required for your desired test.
+You can ask the test driver for the names of the packages required for your desired test and generate html.

     dnf install `test-client-server --deps ssh`
     test-client-server ssh
+    test-client-server-genhtml

 Alternatively, you may want to install available packages for all tests.
 In case your version of Fedora doesn't provide some of the packages, those tests would fail.
+Then you can run all tests and generate html.

     for pkg in `test-client-server --deps`; do dnf -y install $pkg; done test-client-server
+    test-client-server-genhtml

 ## Client and server software tests